keboola/website/_product/index.md

       Model versioning
       Auto scaling the platform
       Error, exception, warning handling Data lake, structured storage, real-time analytical dwh for you teams
+  - title: Automation
+    desc: |
+      With one click from developer sandboxes
+      Handle the complicated process and trigger actions in other SaaS apps and legacy systems like CRM, mailing, ERP, SupplyChain or BI
+    icotype: yellow
 - template: article-with-perex
   block: article-with-perex
   subheadline: THAT'S WHERE WE COME IN